ariel-rios-movile/pdi/sources/objectives/numbers1.txt

   how is it going with the new enterprise adquisition.

 **2016-08-24**
-  I've talked Renato but he's on holidays.
+  * I've talked Renato but he's on holidays.
 Wilson Affonso told me that BI responsible is Igor Alves.
 He also told me that Eric García had a meeting with them; maybe an initial approach can be done with him.
 Renato Carneiro & Rafael Meirelles are both in RA, so he would be the next person in the command chain to bother about it.

+  * I've just created a meeting with Eric to review analytics tools inside Movile in order to follow billing on products.